emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌
 1. Site does not have watch parties. ❌

 ***
+## PrimeWire
+### Score: 7/20
+1. Has movies, TV, anime, 1080p, but no adjustable quality, or subtitles. 🟡
+1. Generally 10+ sources for most content, but does not auto-switch if ones fails. ❌
+1. Site does not have episode auto-next. ❌
+1. UI is alright but has room for improvement. 🟡
+1. Site has a playlists / favorites and you can login to sync them across devices. ✔️
+1. Site has some sorting options, but more content discoverability options would be nice. 🟡
+1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
+1. Site works well, but doesn't look too great on mobile. 🟡
+1. Site does not have a custom player. ❌
+1. Has built in watch parties, chat, but time is unsynced, and stream is not controllable by both watchers. 🟡

+***
 ## Novafork